rymitch/rymitch.github.com/README.md

 ==================

-This is the [Jekyll](http://github.com/mojombo/jekyll) source for my personal web site.
+This is the [Jekyll](http://github.com/mojombo/jekyll) source for my personal web site at http://rymitch.com/.